 "This is another great option for those with sensitive skin," she says.

-"The clay helps draw out skin impurities and clogged pores," Jennifer says.
+"The clay helps draw out skin impurities and clogged pores," Herrmann says.
 "Unlike many crude charcoal products, this one is light and foaming, making it less harsh."

-"The SA in this cleanser helps brighten skin, but its ceramides prevent irritation," she says.
+"The SA [salicylic acid] in this cleanser helps brighten skin, but its ceramides prevent irritation," she says.
 "It's great for brightening complexions."